3 Things You Can Do to Prepare for the Empty Nest

 Generally, most teens won’t feel as if they’re being slighted when their childhood bedroom is given a makeover.
 If anything, they’ll feel better knowing that their parents are just as excited about the change.

 In addition to all of the tips outlined above, plan ways to connect with your children while they’re away.
 Discuss how and how often you will connect.
-You might plan a monthly outing and a weekly phone call.
+You might plan a monthly outing and a weekly Zoom call.
 Try to avoid placing too many demands on your adult child.
 It is unrealistic to expect a call every night!

 It’s vital to remember that this is uncharted territory for everyone involved; it’s certainly a mixed bag of emotions.All you can do is try your best to look at the bright side and all of the benefits involved for your youngster.
 You aren’t losing a child; you’re gaining a young adult!